erroronline1/caro/readme.md

 #### forms
 * authorize components and forms
-    * signature from qm, ceo, supervisor by unit
+    * authorize checkbox from qm, ceo, supervisor by unit
-    * released only if all signatures are provided
+    * released only if all authorizations are provided
     * request via message (qm, ceo, supervisor by unit)
     * add to permissions (qm, ceo)
 * update component and form editor for correct selection list (having ids)